ElvinEfendi/elvinefendi.github.io/_posts/2019-11-22-ingress-nginx-openidc-plugin.markdown

 a while ago.
 Since then I've been meaning to write an article to demonstrate it but could not until now.

 ingress-nginx does not support OpenID Connect out of box and there has been many requests for that by the community.
-Therefore in this article I'm going to demonstrate ingress-nginx extensibility by showing how one can add OpenID Connect functiontionality to it.
+Therefore in this article I'm going to demonstrate ingress-nginx's extensibility by showing how one can add OpenID Connect functiontionality to it.
 This is going to be a tutorial like article so make sure you follow every step in order to acheive a complete, working integration.